freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/basic-javascript/use-the-conditional-ternary-operator/index.md

 ### ![:checkered_flag:](https://forum.freecodecamp.com/images/emoji/emoji_one/checkered_flag.png?v=3 ":checkered_flag:") Problem Explanation:

 * You need to write a function named `checkEqual`, which checks if the two parameters are equal.
-* If the parameters are equal, `true` is to be returned else `false` should be returned.
+* If the parameters are equal, `Equal` is to be returned else `Not Equal` should be returned.

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint